 (b) Full verification.
 A full verification report must be in a format specified by ecology and contain:

-(i) Documentation identifying the facility reporting emissions and the scope of emissions verified in the report.
+(i) Documentation identifying the reporter reporting emissions and the scope of emissions verified in the report.

 (ii) Documentation identifying the third-party verifier, including all relevant information about the third-party verifier in subsection (7)(a) of this section and the names, roles, and sector specific qualifications (if any) of all individuals working on the verification report.